A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: PROPOSED METHOD

 This ensures that the $k$th harmonic of a sound is always $12\log_2 k$ note numbers away from its fundamental, regardless of the fundamental pitch --- a property that mel, ERB, and Bark scales do not enjoy.
 In practice, since $\tilde{z}_{\text{mus}}(f\to 0^+) \to -\infty^{+}$, we instead set scale value as

 where $z^{\text{min}}_{\text{mus}} = \tilde{z}_{\text{mus}}\left({f_\text{s}}/{N_\text{FFT}}\right)$, and $N_\text{FFT}$ is the FFT size.

 In this work, the filterbank for the musical scale is implemented using rectangular filters with the $b$th filter having band edges $\zeta_{b-1}$ and $\zeta_{b+1}$.
 All filters, except for the lowest and highest bands, have the same bandwidth in cents, before being discretized to match FFT bins.
 For brevity, we will refer to this band type simply as ``musical''.
+A comparison of the five proposed band definitions is shown in \Cref{fig:bands}.